5 Steps to hearing aids

 Warranty repairs

-Every two years, we recommend you have a hearing test and hearing aid adjustment appointment, or sooner if you notice a change in your hearing.
-We will check your hearing aids over and make sure they are working as they should.
+We will also check your hearing aids over and make sure they are working as they should.
 If your hearing aids are not working as expected, we will send them off for repair.
-Then we will test your hearing and adjust your hearing aids to your current hearing levels.
-We often notice a change in hearing after two years and you will leave the clinic hearing sharper and clearer.
 These appointments ensure you continue to hear as well as possible with your hearing aids.

 Maree contacted me recently, and I went in for another check where she gave my hearing aids a tune-up to maintain their efficiency.
 With my slowly deteriorating hearing, I hadn’t noticed I didn’t hear as clearly as before.
 I was surprised at how much more I could hear once my hearing aids were adjusted.
 Excellent service indeed!

-Max Ross, Auckland CBD
+Max Ross- Auckland CBD

 Replacing your hearing aids